Defluencer/dit/linked-data/README.md

 ## Content Feed

-A list of links to a user's content in chronological order.
+An anchor for a user's content.
+Chronological order is used.
+Other indexing methods could be used.

 ### IPLD Schemas
 ```
 type FeedAnchor struct {
-    content [Media] # List of links in chronological order
+    content [Media]
 }

 type Media union {